4 ways to find the right journalists to cover your brand

 Generating buzz through earned media coverage begins with finding the right journalists to cover your brand's story and various news updates.

-Earned media results from media outreach and is the fastest-growing form of marketing.
-In the simplest sense, earned media refers to any material written about you or your brand that you haven’t paid for or created yourself.
+Earned media results from media outreach and remains one of the fastest-growing and most trusted forms of marketing.
+In the simplest sense, earned media refers to any material written about you or your brand that you haven't paid for or created yourself.

 Check out our eight tips to write a press release that gets noticed, and dive deeper into the difference between a media pitch and a press release.